 Board Meetings — FAQs

-BoardSource has been answering governance-related questions posed by nonprofit leaders for more than 25 years.
-Here are answers to some of the most frequently asked questions about board meetings.
+BoardSource has been fielding governance-related questions posed by nonprofit leaders for over 30 years.
+Here are the answers to those questions most frequently asked about board meetings.

 What happens in an organization’s initial board meeting?

 For some boards, the initial board meeting is the first official opportunity to meet fellow board members; for other boards, members may already be in communication with each other.
 Either way, this meeting starts the formal activity of the board as a legal entity and any decisions made must be recorded in the first meeting minutes.

 The board should do the following during its first meeting:

 - Determine the name and the legal address for the organization to be included in its legal documents.

 - Elect officers.

 - Authorize new officers to make business decisions for the organization (open bank accounts, sign checks, sign a lease).

 - Adopt a set of bylaws (if they have already been drafted) or start creating this document.